 Before we get into the pros and cons let's first make sure we understand the difference between a surrogate and natural key.

 A surrogate key is a system generated (could be GUID, sequence, unique identifier, etc.) value with no business meaning that is used to uniquely identify a record in a table.
 The key itself could be made up of one or multiple columns (i.e. Composite Key).
 The following diagram shows an example of a table with a surrogate key (AddressID column) along with some sample data.
 Notice the key itself has no business meaning, it's just a sequential integer serving as a unique key.

 A natural key is a column or set of columns that already exist in the table (e.g. they are attributes of the entity within the data model) and uniquely identify a record in the table.
 Since these columns are attributes of the entity they obviously have business meaning.
 The following is an example of a table with a natural key (SSN column) along with some sample data.
 Notice that the key for the data in this table has business meaning.

-Since this topic has been debated for years with no definitive answer as to which is better I thought with this tip I would put together a list of all the pros and cons of each type of key.
+Since this topic has been debated for years with no definitive answer as to which is better, I thought with this tutorial I would put together a list of all the pros and cons of each type of key.
 This list can then be used as a reference when deciding what type of key would be best suited for your own environment/application.
 After all, everyone's requirements are different.
 What works or performs well in one application might not work so well in another.